kayr7/kayr7.github.io/content/post/aifuture/index.md

 ---
 title: Navigating the AI Revolution - A Deeper Dive into How AI is Reshaping our Work and Skillset
 subtitle: Looking at where AI will have impact
-summary: 'Looking back, I realize my previous article didn't delve deeply into the potential impact of recent AI advancements.
+summary: Looking back, I realize my previous article didn't delve deeply into the potential impact of recent AI advancements.
 While I can't predict the future with certainty, I'm ready to make informed predictions about how current AI developments may disrupt traditional systems.
 In a nutshell, I foresee a significant, imminent impact across various industries.
 While IT, Finance, and Marketing are often touted as the prime sectors for AI disruption, I believe Manufacturing also stands at the cusp of substantial transformation.
-With the power of AI, smaller enterprises might disrupt the markets currently dominated by big players, potentially leading us into a scenario reminiscent of the next "Innovator's Dilemma".
-Furthermore, I anticipate an urgent need for individuals to adapt to these changes, with the integration of new AI tools into educational curriculums being an ideal approach.'
+With the power of AI, smaller enterprises might disrupt the markets currently dominated by big players, potentially leading us into a scenario reminiscent of the next Innovator's Dilemma.
+Furthermore, I anticipate an urgent need for individuals to adapt to these changes, with the integration of new AI tools into educational curriculums being an ideal approach.

 authors: